 This website wireframe example by Jonathan Centino shows the beginnings of a personal portfolio.
 The content and user journey are both clearly labeled and organized — a task which is sure to save time further on down the line.

 4. Wireframe with multiple search options

 Designer Kira’s website mockup shows off a bold hero with several search options underneath, plus previews to make filtering as easy as possible for the user.

 We love how she made all the essential information highly accessible without compromising on style.

 There’s a lot to be said to keeping the design process offline.
 Settling down with a good old fashioned pen, paper, and ruler will keep your attention focused on the task at hand.
 And it’s a great way to escape distracting emails or notifications.

-This smart example created by Andry Yorke shows a more detailed wireframe mockup sketch, which is for a finance app.
+This smart example created by Andry Yorke shows a more detailed mobile app wireframe mockup sketch.
+This one is for a finance app with iPhone wireframes.

 6. High-fidelity wireframe